3dbeb41841bfbfcc24d55143816cf7f1/express-security-with-passport/readme.md

 NOTES:

+* We have made `todos` an embedded array of Todo documents.
+Embedded makes sense here because Todos are pretty simple and should _belong_ to a specific user.
-* We can add methods to a Mongoose model
+* We can add methods to a Mongoose model.
 * The `encrypt` method generates a _salt_ token and then hash (encrypt) the password using the salt.
 * The `isValidPassword` method validates a supplied password using `bcrypt`.